byhemechi/downgradeTutorial/pages/steps/1-setup.md

 # Setup

+# This step is no longer required, you can skip it

 Until around 2019 it was possible to downgrade games straight from Steam.

 Unfortunately, due to pressure from developers and (mainly) publishers, the client's been updated to block usage of the `download_depot` command.